ar5had/expense-listing-app/README.md

    - User can also delete the receipt image.
    - The user gets notified when the changes in image receipts are made.
    - If the user uploads a photo and then deletes it and then again upload the same photo then there won't be any change to consider as there is no change in the receipt.
 Adding/deleting image doesn't make any change if the final image is the same as the old one.
-   - Errors are shown graphically if any
+   - Errors are shown graphically if any.
 5. **Multiple language support**

    - User can switch the language to `FR` from the default language `EN`.